 African and Middle Eastern Languages and Literatures Program

-Beginning, intermediate and advanced each refer to an academic year's sequence of language study.
-Most language courses are offered for a two-year, three quarter sequence:
+All beginning-level, three-unit courses are offered on a S/NC basis only.
+Intermediate-level and four-unit courses are offered with a grading option.
+Beginning and intermediate each refer to an academic year's sequence of language study.
+Most three-unit language courses are offered for a two-year, three quarter sequence:

 All 'A' suffix courses are taught Autumn.

 All beginning, intermediate, and advanced courses are 3 units except Arabic, Hebrew, and Swahili.
 In some circumstances, a beginning or intermediate course may be offered in alternate years.

 Students can fulfill the language requirement by taking an African or Middle Eastern language.
 At least 12 units are needed to complete the requirement.
 Normally, the requirement is completed after the first quarter of intermediate-level language.
 In the case of African or Middle Eastern languages taught only at the beginning level, students may petition the Language Center to fulfill the requirement by taking a directed reading course in the fourth quarter.
 Contact email@example.com for more information.

 Beginning-level, first-year language courses require no previous knowledge of the language.
 The beginning-level sequence emphasizes development of the full range of language skills, reading, listening comprehension, the use of grammatical structures, and oral and written communication, through a variety of learning themes.
 Individual, small group, interactive work and multimedia-based activities reinforce language skills and provide the platform for adapting the curriculum to specific student learning goals.
 Cultural awareness is a strong component of the curriculum.